awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 + If routes are the same with different targets:
   + Static routes have a higher precedence than propagated routes\.
   + For propagated routes, the following order is used:
-    + VPCs have the highest precedence
+    + VPCs have the highest precedence\.
-    + Direct Connect gateways have the second highest precedence
+    + Direct Connect gateways have the second highest precedence\.
+    + Transit Gateway Connects have the third highest precedence\.
-    + Site\-to\-Site VPNs have the third highest precedence
+    + Site\-to\-Site VPNs have the fourth highest precedence\.

 Consider the following VPC route table\.
 The VPC local route has the highest priority, followed by the routes that are the most specific\.
 When a static route and a propagated route have the same destination, the static route has a higher priority\.